The Takoradi Run Bob Kerr

 Ōtautahi

-(2000), Best Mates (2014) and Changing Times (2015) bring to life an aspect of
+(2000), Best Mates (2014) and Changing Times (2015) bring to life aspects of New Zealand's past.
+Young readers can see their own country's history in recognisable

 More recently Bob has pioneered a way to tell a family story in a mixture of pictures, facts and imagination.
 Jack and Sandy (2023) was the poignant, funny and heart-warming graphic novel of his father’s wartime convoy experiences.
 Now Bob Kerr has created an even more exciting and colourful graphic novel about the black sheep of his family, Uncle Ron Witcombe.